Misanthropic Entropy and Renormalization as a Communication Channel: Example: 2D Ising Model

 In this section we illustrate the above considerations with the 2D Ising model with spins $\sigma_i \in \{ - 1 , +1 \}$ arranged on a bipartite square lattice with periodic boundary conditions.
 With respect to the Boltzmann action $S = \beta H$, the Hamiltonian of the model is given by:

 After decimation of the white sites, we get a new Hamiltonian, with a shifted value of the nearest neighbor interactions, as well as some additional quartic interaction terms.
-We label the sequence of nearest neighbor couplings as $J_k$ as obtained from $k$ decimation steps.
+We label the sequence of nearest neighbor couplings as $J_k$ as obtained from $k$ decimation steps and the corresponding Hamiltonian as $H_k$.
 In principle, we should also consider the behavior of the other higher order interaction terms, but for the most part we shall omit these contributions.
 To a certain extent, this approximation is justified because the quartic term is irrelevant at long distances, but the location of $\beta J_{\ast}$ the fixed point of the RG flow (i.e. the critical point) shifts from the approximate value of $0.51$ to the exact value of $0.44$ (see reference \cite{PhysRev.60.252}).
+See Figure \ref{fig:couplingvsk} for a plot of $\beta J_k$ versus $k$ at example values below and above the critical value.

 Additionally, whereas the entropy $\mathcal{S}_{\mathrm{flow}}^{(\mathrm{UV} || k)}$ is always positive since we are computing a relative entropy between two distributions, neglecting the contribution from the quartic couplings can sometimes produce a negative value for the approximation of the misanthropic entropy, which we write as $\mathcal{S}^{(\mathrm{UV} || k)}_{\mathrm{mis,naive}}$.
 This can actually be used as a \textit{diagnostic} to detect the presence of higher order interaction terms.

 Taking $p$ to be the original distribution for the 2D Ising Model with $N$ sites and coupling $J$, with $q$ to be the joint distribution from multiplying the distributions of the decimated theory of $k$ steps with coupling $J_k$, we can write down a ``naive'' expression for the misanthropic entropy after $k$ decimation steps by dropping all quartic and higher order terms: